seanbreckenridge/seanb-utils/README.md

   - [`tq`](./shellscripts/tq) - converts a TOML file to JSON, usually piped to [jq](https://github.com/stedolan/jq). e.g.,: `tq <data.toml | jq '.conf'`
   - [`to-png`](./shellscripts/to-png)/[`to-jpg`](./shellscripts/to-jpg) - converts an image to a png/jpg
   - [`img-download`](./shellscripts/img-download) - downloads an image from your clipboard to your tmpdir, moves it so that the extension is valid
+  - [`shebang`](./shellscripts/shebang) - creates a script with the given shebang.
+If a known language, adds a basic template
+  - [`html-head`](./shellscripts/html-head): a script to generate `<head>` tags for generated HTML, I often use this like: `pandoc README.md | html-head -a css-dark-mode -a css-pre-wrap | remsync-html-from-stdin` to convert some local markdown file to a basic dark-mode webpage and publish it onto my website with [`remsync`](https://github.com/seanbreckenridge/vps/blob/master/remsync)
 - Data Wrangling
   - [`lower`](./shellscripts/lower)/[`upper`](./shellscripts/upper) - converts all text from STDIN to lowercase/uppercase
   - [`prefix`](./shellscripts/prefix)/[`suffix`](./shellscripts/suffix) - prepends/adds a string to the beginning/end of each line from STDIN